mexplatform/web4mex/README.md

 Three simple steps are necessary to create your first MEX file.

 ### Get a token!
-The following request generates a token which sould be used to create your experiment:
+The following request generates a token which should be used to create your experiment:

 http://52.173.249.140:3011/token